citizenweb3/staking/Cyber.md

 Cyber has no jurisdictions, CEO's and has its own [decentralized bank/VC fund](https://github.com/cybercongress/cyber-foundation) charged with ETH and managed by the community.
 The whole protocol is parametrized.
 I.E. anything can be changed via voting, including the ranking mechanism, inflation parameters and so on.

-**To recap: Cyber is a communication layer between the new internet and the user.
+To recap: Cyber is a communication layer between the new internet and the user.
 The twist is that this communication layer forms quite a complex layer in itself.
 A layer that contains blockchain, cryptography, economical incentives and is not managed by any central party, but rather, by a collective mind.
 Also, the layer allows for the creation of applications on top of it.
-That layer, opposed to 'OSI layers' is managed by a DAO and has its self-sustainable.**
+That layer, opposed to 'OSI layers' is managed by a DAO and has is self-sustainable.

 [![What is Cyber?](https://i.postimg.cc/BZxQjTfx/Screenshot-from-2020-11-02-13-42-53.png)](https://www.youtube.com/watch?v=mTrGJRM6IME)